richardcrng/fireactive/website/docs/schema/number.md

 Only optional properties can be assigned `null` (i.e. the deliberate ommission of a value).

-Let's add some additionl properties to our lightbulb schema to demonstrate:
+Let's add some additionl properties to our building schema to demonstrate:
 * `isEco` should default to `false`;
 * `isLED`, should be an optional property;
 * `isSmart`, should default to `false` *and* be an optional property.